OpenGamma/Strata/modules/source/README.md

 ### Source code

-OG-Source is released as Open Source Software using the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
+This project is released as Open Source Software using the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 Commercial support is [available](http://www.opengamma.com/) from the authors.